MIT-LCP/mimic-website/content/mimictables/outputevents.md

 `CGID` is the identifier for the caregiver who validated the given measurement.

 ## STOPPED, NEWBOTTLE, ISERROR

+`STOPPED` indicates if the order was disconnected at the given `CHARTTIME`. `NEWBOTTLE` indicates that a new bag of solution was hung at the given `CHARTTIME`. `ISERROR` is a Metavision checkbox where a care giver can specify that an observation is an error.
+No other details are provided.

 <!-- # Important considerations -->